GTPB/2021-11-ml-elixir-pt/episodes/05-supervised-learning-classification.md

 _Question: **What does the above "Confusion Matrix" tells you?**_

+So when it increases the CP parameter's effect will reduce the performance on the train set (`rel error`), but limit the amount of error done on new data (`xerror`).
+In other words, it can help avoid **overfitting** of the model.
+In a sense it is a **regularization parameter**.

+Regularization is a double edged sword:
+ * **too little regularization** : overfitting on the train set, bad performance on new data (eg. test set)
+ * **too much regularization** : bad performance overall

-Now that we have a model, we should check how the prediction works in our test dataset.
+Anyway, now that we have a model, we should check how the prediction works in our test dataset.

 ```r